-Data analysis: No formal data analysis is required other than graphing and evaluating the trend in total number of warnings issued on an annual basis within the current reporting period and comparing these data to previous years and the long term mean.
+Data analysis: No formal data analysis is scheduled other than graphing and evaluating the trend in total number of warnings issued on an annual basis within the current reporting period and comparing these data to previous years and the long term mean.

-2) Is incidence of swimming beach-related cyanobacteria advisories increasing, decreasing, or remaining stable over time?
+2) Are incidences of swimming beach-related cyanobacteria advisories increasing, decreasing, or remaining stable over time?